jbhender/Stats507_F21/nb/python_basics.md

 # Functions
 - Recognize function calls by `()` after the function name.
 - Functions take 0 or more *arguments*.
-- Some arguments are required, other have *default values* and can be omitted.
+- Some arguments are required, others have *default values* and can be omitted.
 <!-- #endregion -->